-This section describes the rationale for the 'cohort multiple RCT' design, how the design is being used, the different types of published protocols relating to the design.
-The differences between standalone trials and trials within cohorts is also explained, including a description of the different approaches to informed consent.
+This section describes the rationale for the TwiCs approach (also known as the 'cohort multiple RCT' design), how the design is being used, the different types of published protocols relating to the design.
+There are also articles on theoretical and methodological aspects of the approach (including reporting guidelines) and a section comparing TwiCs and standard approaches to infrastructure and informed consent.

 The theoretical article describing the design was published in 2010.

 The TwiCs design was created in an attempt to overcome many of the problems associated with standard pragmatic randomised controlled trial (RCT) design (poor recruitment rates, unrepresentative trial populations, lack of long term outcomes etc); problems which reduce the generalisability of results and a sub-optimal system for efficiently informing routine healthcare decision making.